Job Descriptions & Pay

 |Essential Functions:||(not intended to be all inclusive)

-1. Assumes full management responsibility for all functions, activities and staff of the Human Resources Bureau.
+1. Assumes full leadership responsibility for all functions, activities and staff of the Human Resources Bureau.

-3. Interprets and explains Personnel Rules and Federal and State regulations to Department heads, managers, and supervisors and other employees.
+4. Interprets and explains Personnel Rules and Federal and State regulations to Department heads, managers, supervisors and other employees.

-5. Attends and participates in professional group meetings; stays abreast of new trends and innovations in the field of human resource management.
+7. Attends and participates in professional group meetings; stays abreast of new trends and innovations in the field of human resources management.

-9. Reviews State and Federal legislation, court decisions, administrative rulings and related matters to determine if Department human resource practices and policies are in compliance with relevant laws.
+11. Reviews State and Federal legislation, court decisions, administrative rulings and related matters to determine if Department human resources practices and policies are in compliance with relevant laws.

 |Knowledge, Skills, & Abilities Required:||Knowledge of:

 1. principles and practices of human resources management.